 Prompt delivery of the assets was crucial as Dendermonde Prison was urgently needed to improve the quality of prison facilities and prevent overcrowding.
 The Belgium Buildings Agency desired a trusted partner with the expertise to smoothly deliver the project without any major delays.

 In 2020, Invesis was awarded the PPP contract to build, design, finance and maintain (DBFM) the prison and despite the impact of the Coronavirus pandemic, Dendermonde prison was delivered on time and in a condition which meets the terms of the PPP contract.

-The concept of the prison is based on a humane view of detention, with the aim to prepare detainees for reintegration into society.
+The concept of the prison is based on a humane view of detention, with an aim to prepare detainees for reintegration into society.
 Dendermonde prison is in line with the Belgian Government’s 2008 masterplan for Detention and Internment in Humane Conditions, which entails the construction of new prisons and the renovation of existing facilities.